 - A blog post writer talking about illustrations for his next blog post with the blog’s illustrator.

-Getting the message across in 1-to-1 interpersonal communication may seem like a breeze, but people misunderstand each other even in the simplest of interactions.
+Getting the message across in one-to-one interpersonal communication may seem like a breeze, but people misunderstand each other even in the simplest of interactions.

 Here are some tips to help you become a more effective interpersonal communicator.

-- Think of the simplest way to get the message across
+Tip #1: Think of the simplest way to get your message across

 Before you start to speak, take a moment to find the least convoluted way to communicate your message.
 If you veer off the topic, jumping from thought to thought, your interlocutor may find it hard to follow.